10+ Best Engineering Manager Interview Questions & Answers

 10. How would you develop tech leads if there aren’t any on your team?

 I’d develop them by giving every engineering the room to develop their unique strengths.
 I think that, without understanding every individual and what makes them so good at their job, it’s very hard to nurture tech leads from engineers.
 It goes without saying that when I’d notice that someone is showing the potential, I’d speak with upper management about allocating a budget to invest into their education even more.
 Both on tech and communication.

 11. How do you resolve conflicts within teams?

 If possible, I serve as a mediator between team members who disagree.
-I focus on giving everyone a chance to speak their mind and then help the team reach the right decision together, while keeping the company’s best interests in mind.
+I focus on giving everyone a chance to speak their mind and then help the team reach the right decision together while keeping the company’s best interests in mind.
 If that’s not possible, I talk to engineers one on one to see what the root cause is, and then walk the team through resolving it.
 This approach means that in the long term, they’ll have the necessary abilities to resolve the conflicts themselves and feel better about their roles.

 12. How do you manage multiple high-priority projects?

-If my team, or teams, has multiple tasks that are all highly important, I focus on setting a schedule that suits them and dividing the attention between tasks.
+If my team, or teams, have multiple tasks that are all highly important, I focus on setting a schedule that suits them and dividing the attention between tasks.
 By the time the projects are 75% complete, we can either finish them through 2 sprints or by dividing the engineers according to the projects that still need their attention.
 If that’s not possible, I’d order projects by difficulty and I’d delegate tasks among engineers according to their specialties.